drewbolles/website/content/blog/who-is-the-better-host-for-a-nextjs-site-vercel-or-netlify-and-how-next-image-stole-the-show.md

 ---
-title: Who is the better host for a NextJS site, Vercel or Netlify and how next/image stole the show
+title: Who is the better host for a NextJS site, Vercel or Netlify, and how next/image stole the show
 description: In this post I talk about the differences between Vercel and Netlify hosting for a NextJS site, and why I eventually went with Vercel.
 Both